 Many people I’ve met have told me that the Pacific side of Costa Rica is the better coast to visit.
-The remote Osa peninsula, the monkey-filled area of Manuel Antonio, and the touristy Nicoya coast all beat the Caribbean, which has more rain, less wildlife, fewer “modern” conveniences, and uglier beaches.
-No matter where you go, the Caribbean side just won’t be as nice.
+The remote Osa Peninsula, the monkey-filled area of Manuel Antonio, and the touristy Nicoya coast make it the superior choice when compared with the Caribbean, they claim.

 Having now been to both coasts, I’m not sure what these people are talking about.
 Traveling down the Caribbean side, I did find it to be rainier, but it was no less beautiful and had many wonderful places to explore.

 Contrary to what you may have heard, there are plenty of worthwhile destinations to explore on this side of the country.
 Here are some of the best places to visit during your next trip!

 The Best Places to Travel on Costa Rica’s Caribbean Coast

 Tortuguero, the Costa Rican version of the Amazon rainforest, dominates the northern coast of the country.
 This massive area is a series of rivers and canals that crisscross the jungle.

 Not surprisingly, it rains here often.
 Although the beaches are beautiful, a full day of sunny beach weather is rare.
 To top it off, the currents are strong, and toothy barracudas and sharks roam the waters.

 However, there are still plenty of great reasons to visit!

 The biggest draw here is the large numbers of turtles (hence “Tortuguero,” which means “region of turtles” in Spanish) that come to nest along the shoreline.
 The best time to see them nesting is in April and May.